mawentowski/tripane/steps.md

 ## Minor Tweaks

+Add you email newsletter from techwritex, then configure it properly with the input field for label for.
 Make the drop-down links to API reference, not version.
 Think of other things to link to.
 Move version selector to left nav
 Add that PDF row at bottom at all times